hci-a-if-its-2019/assignment-3-mahendrabuyung/README.md

 # Usability Evaluation and Prototyping (again)
-> Usability Evaluation in this assignment is to evaluate your high-fidelity interactive-prototype with two participants:
-> the participant from the previous Contextual Inquiry (CI)
-> and an additional novice-participant with different demographics if possible.
-> Respectively, revise your prototype as an attempt to fix any problems found in this Usability Evaluation.

 ## Operating the Prototype
 Here is my demonstration of the prorotype operation from the myTunerRadio application: